FryerTuck/anon/README.md

 <br>

 ### Stems
-Botanically speaking, "stems" grow from "root", so these are simply folders with some specific files in them that Anon will recognize and use accordingly.
+Botanically speaking, "stems" grow from "root", so these are simply folders in your web-root with some specific files in them that Anon will recognize and use accordingly.
 You can have stems in your web-root, and if a request is made to it, or any of its contents, Anon will handle it for you, instead of your native framework -or Apache.

 ![AnonStems](https://i.imgur.com/NdJw3DQ.png)
 >*screenshot - have a look at the top of the file browser .. the left shows all the stems innate to Anon .. the right shows ALL the contents of the Repo-stem after Anon ran the first "upkeep", explained below ;-)*